UnicoLab/FlowyML/docs/integrations/pytorch.md

 # PyTorch Integration 🔥

-Dynamic neural networks, orchestrated by UniFlow.
+Dynamic neural networks, orchestrated by flowyml.

 > [!NOTE]
 > **What you'll learn**: How to manage PyTorch training loops and models
 >
-> **Key insight**: UniFlow handles the artifacts so you can focus on the gradients.
+> **Key insight**: flowyml handles the artifacts so you can focus on the gradients.

-## Why PyTorch + UniFlow?
+## Why PyTorch + flowyml?

 - **Custom Materializers**: Save/load models and DataLoaders automatically.
 - **Reproducibility**: Track random seeds and hyperparameters.